CiscoSE/NexusProgrammability/docs/Telemetry/gNMI/1-index.md

 * Stream - Sample
     * Collect current values every stream interval.
 Supported time interval ranges are from 1 to 604800 seconds.
 The default sample time is 10 seconds.
 * Stream - On_Change
     * Collect current values immediately.
-After this intiial collection, only collect values when there is a change.
+After this initial collection, only collect values when there is a change.
 * Stream - Target_Defined
     * This allows the target to define the best type of subscription to use.